-Level 4 applies under the following conditions: 1) when the Water Authority Board of Directors declares a water shortage emergency pursuant to California Water Code section 350 and notifies its member agencies that Level 4 requires a demand reduction in order for the District to maximize supplies available to meet anticipated demands; 2) when a similar requirement is imposed by a regulatory agency; or 3) when other conditions exist that require the District Board of Directors to declare a critical water shortage.
+Level 4 applies under the following conditions: 1) when the Water Authority Board of Directors declares a water shortage emergency pursuant to California Water Code section 350 and notifies its member agencies that Level 4 requires a water shortage demand reduction in order for the District to maximize supplies available to meet anticipated demands; 2) when a similar requirement is imposed by a regulatory agency; or 3) when other conditions exist that require the Board of Directors to declare a water shortage emergency.
 The consumer demand reduction amounts in Level 4 typically apply during a shortage of up to and including 40 percent, although the District Board of Directors shall declare a Level 4 water shortage in the manner and on the grounds provided in California Water Code section 350.

 All persons using District water shall comply with water-use efficiency practices and conservation measures required under Levels 1 through 3 and shall also comply with the following additional mandatory conservation measures: